Movin21/Bidding-Mechanism/README.md

-## Please Note that...
+## About the Devoloper

-I am a beginner currently pursuing my undergraduate degree.
+I am a beginner currently(2024) pursuing my undergraduate degree.
 I developed this auction bidding mechanism using MERN stack with Typescript from scratch as a part of my learning journey.
 While I may be new to the field, this project showcases my dedication to learning and building practical applications.
 I welcome any reveiw, feedback, and suggestions for improvement, as they will help me grow as a developer.

 ## Overview